hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 language, and a concept that I call atoms.
 Called `keywords` in some other Lisps, they are symbols prefixed with a colon, like `:this`.
 They always evaluate to themselves.
-I will cover why they are useful in another blog post, for now you know what they are.
+I will cover why they are useful in another blog post, for now, you know what they are.

 ```
 (class MyClass